archavka/List.am/Use Cases/Place a product.md

   Step 4.
 The user enters his phone number.

   Step 5.
-The system check's the phone number is valid and doesn't duplicate any existing user's phone number.
+The system checks the phone number is valid and doesn't duplicate any existing user's phone number.

   Step 6.
 The system sends SMS with digital verification code to provided phone number.